Yucheng7713/OneClick/README.md

 - Get a registered subdomain and set up Route53 for it

-  The following instructions is for those who already have a registered domain name, the example here is for domain name hosted on Namecheap (https://www.namecheap.com).
+  The following instructions are for those who already have a registered domain name, the example used here is for domain name hosted on Namecheap (https://www.namecheap.com).
   For more information about how to set up a subdomain for Kubernetes, go to the doc of installing kops on aws https://github.com/kubernetes/kops/blob/master/docs/aws.md